eyzx7x/docs-supergluu-prod/3.0.0/sources/admin-guide/configure-oxtrust.md

 # Super Gluu Admin Guide
 This section of the docs explains how to enable and implement Super Gluu authentication with your Gluu Server.

+If you do not already have a Gluu Server, you can [read the docs](http://gluu.org/docs/ce) to learn how to download and deploy the software for free.

 ## Enable Super Gluu

 To get started, log into the Gluu Server dashboard (a.k.a. oxTrust) and do the following: